PhoebeGaoZhen/Demo3/README.md

 ## Fig.2
 This figure shows the comparison results of DeepFGRN model with existing state-of-the-art methods. a-b.
 Results of DeepFGRN compared with state-of-the-art methods for regular GRN reconstruction from bulk gene expression profiles. c.
 Prediction performance of DeepFGRN for regular GRN reconstruction on more datasets. d-h.
 Results of DeepFGRN compared with CNNGRN for FGRN reconstruction on nine datasets.

 All the results of DeepFGRN (Fig.2a-h) can be reproduced via the data and code on GitHub repository: https://github.com/PhoebeGaoZhen/DeepFGRN/tree/master.
 It is recommended to follow the Readme on GitHub to reproduce these results.
 The results of other existing methods (Fig.2a-b) are from their corresponding literature.
-The results of CNNGRN (Fig.2d-h) can be reproduced via CNNGRN_FGRN.zip.
+The results of CNNGRN (Fig.2d-h) can be reproduced via CNNGRN_FGRN.zip according to README.md in Github Repository.

 After obtaining these results, we drew the figures using Origin and merged them together using Adobe Illustrator.